in2code-de/lux/Documentation/Technical/Workflows/Index.md

 * Notification: Sends an email
 * Notification: Publish a message to a slack channel
 * Lead management: Sets a value for a visitor
+* Lead management: Sets a value after a double opt in confirmation for a visitor
 * Lead management: Add a visitor to a blacklist
 * Data handling: Save values to any table in database
 * Data handling: Send lead information to any interface (e.g. a CRM)